sparkflows/writing-new-node/README.md

 ### Install the Fire jar to the local maven repository

-Fire examples depends on the Fire jar file.
+Writing new Node depends on the Fire jar file.
 Use the below commands to install the fire jar in your local maven repo.

     mvn install:install-file -Dfile=fire-core-1.3.0.jar -DgroupId=fire  -DartifactId=fire-core  -Dversion=1.3.0 -Dpackaging=jar